ym1085/ym1085/README.md

 > Resume : [https://ymkim-portfolio](https://ymkim-portfolio.oopy.io)

-1. Software engineer interested in cloud technology
+1. Software engineer interested in cloud technology.
-2. Currently interested in are Terraform and AWS
+2. Currently interested in are Terraform and AWS.

 <!-- ## 👆 Once I've used -->